CMU-CREATE-Lab/speck-gateway/README.md

 The Speck Gateway is an application which downloads data samples from a Speck to the user's computer and optionally uploads the data samples to a server for storage, visualization, etc.

+This application will *only* work with the older, black Specks which don't have Wi-Fi built in.
+Users of the new, white-colored Specks with Wi-Fi must instead use the new [Speck Chrome app](http://www.specksensor.com/support/software/).
+The new Speck Chrome app now supports both the older and newer Specks, and thus all user are encouraged to use it instead.
+This Speck Gateway application is now considered legacy software, and will not be receiving updates.

 Prerequisites
 -------------